reyestech/Hashcat/README.md

 This challenge focuses on password cracking through hash analysis, a key aspect of cybersecurity and ethical hacking.
 It involves reversing cryptographic hash functions used to securely store passwords, testing skills critical for identifying security vulnerabilities.

 ### **Relation to Ethical Hacking Course**
 The exercise emphasizes the necessary skills for cracking passwords, which are essential in both ethical hacking and cybersecurity defense.
-It highlights the importance of strong password policies and the risks associated with weak passwords, aligning with the objectives of the ethical hacking course.
+It emphasizes the importance of robust password policies and the risks associated with using weak passwords, aligning with the objectives of the ethical hacking course.

 ### **Lab Topic**
 The lab focused on password security and cracking techniques, including brute-force and dictionary attacks, as well as the use of tools such as Hashcat.
 Participants learned to analyze various hash types and improve password security.